Engineering Calculations

 The field of data visualization is too vast to explore in depth here.
 The video linked below is an entrance into the field and explores linear, semi-log, and log-log plots as a means to quickly determine the best functional form for a model for a set of data.
 It also briefly introduces nonlinear data fitting.
 These topics are also explored in the statistics videos on linear and nonlinear regression, and in the videos further down this page.
 Some overlap is unavoidable in a collection of videos.
 For consistency the links are presented in a single row table.
 The column labeled JTF contains links to the Just The Facts videos, intended mainly for review.
 The TFS videos are The Full Story videos, with more explanation and discussion.
 The Info Page contains additional information and definitions for the videos.

 Is Your Process Data Spread Smooth or Chunky?
-Link No Page Data Visualization
+Just the Facts

 Interpolation